ZhongjiuLu/Unsupervised-Machine-Learning-for-English-Football-Players/README.md

-# Unsupervised-Machine-Learning-for-English-Football-Players
+# Unsupervised Machine Learning from web scraped first 480 English players

-Web scrap football players data from http://sofifa.com/, and apply unsupervised ML to cluster the players
+Data from http://sofifa.com/, and apply unsupervised ML to cluster the players